trixi-framework/TrixiParticles.jl/docs/src/gpu.md

 At this point, we should run the simulation and make sure that it still works and that the bounding box is large enough.
-For some simulations where particles move outside the initial tank coordiantes, for example when the tank is not closed or when the tank is moving, an appropriate bounding box has to be specified.
+For some simulations where particles move outside the initial tank coordinates, for example when the tank is not closed or when the tank is moving, an appropriate bounding box has to be specified.